Optimization and Identification of Lattice Quantizers: Implementation

 In this section, we present the lattice construction algorithm from a purely practical perspective.
 The theory developed in the previous section is necessary to fully understand its operation, but not to implement it.

 The iterative algorithm is detailed in Algorithm \ref{a:training}.
 Its operation is controlled by four parameters, which are summarized in Tab.~\ref{t:parameters}.
 As usual, there is a trade-off between time and quality.
 Suggested sets of parameters are listed in the last three table columns, of which the last one yields the most accurate results at the cost of a higher computational complexity.
+Generally speaking, one should shift from ``Fast'' to ``Medium'' to ``Slow'' with increasing dimension to achieve the same accuracy, or for improved accuracy at a fixed dimension.

 The utility functions $\gran$, $\uran$, $\clp$, $\red$, and $\orth$, on which the algorithm relies, are described in the following paragraphs.

 The function $\uran(n)$ returns $n$ random real numbers, which are uniformly distributed in $[0,1)$ and independent of each other.
 Interpreted as a vector, $\uran(n)$ returns a random point uniformly distributed in an $n$-dimensional hypercube.
 We use the \emph{permuted congruential generator} \cite{oneill14}, which is well documented and fulfills advanced tests of randomness.\footnote{This is not always the case for the built-in random number generators in various programming languages.} Furthermore, $\gran(n,m)$ returns an $n\times m$ matrix of random independent real numbers, each with a Gaussian zero-mean, unit-variance distribution.
 We use the Gaussian random number generator by Paley and Wiener \cite[Eqs.~(37.01), (37.03)]{paley34}.\footnote{The method has later become known as the Box--Muller transform.}